okyeron/fates/hardware/Build.md

 ## Display header pins

+Note - Don't solder the display directly to the Fates pcb.
+Use the low profile header listed in the BOM.
+You won't want to desolder 20 pins to remove it if something goes wrong with the display.

 I use the following method for the display pins - insert the long end of the header pins from the top of the display and then solder them in place from the bottom.
 Then clip the short header pins from the top.

 This ends up with about 6mm between the main board and the display carrier board.
 You could trim the pins if you want the display to sit lower.
+My case designs include a 6mm standoff for this mounting technique.

 ![<display_pins>](<buildpix/display_pins.jpg> "display pins")
 ![<display_pins2>](<buildpix/display_pins2.jpg> "display pins")

+## Switches (buttons)

+Pin 1 is marked on the bottom of the switches.
+Pin 1 on the pcb is the lower right corner - there's a very small dot there.